DeiTsukiii/WebOS.js/README.md

 # WebOS.js

-An interactive web-based virtual Unix-like operating system.
+An interactive web-based virtual Unix-like "operating system".

 ## 📌 About

-WebOS.js is a minimalist yet interactive simulated operating system, built entirely in JavaScript, designed to run directly in your web browser.
+WebOS.js is a minimalist yet interactive simulated "operating system", built entirely in JavaScript, designed to run directly in your web browser.
 It provides a command-line interface (shell) experience, allowing users to interact with a persistent virtual file system.
 The project aims to recreate the feel and basic functionalities of a Linux terminal environment, enabling users to explore a file structure, manipulate data, and execute basics commands.

 ## ✨ Key Features